- Off road parking

 - Cot available

 - Highchair available

 A traditional 18th century barn, converted into three cottages, situated within the Snowdonia National Park on a 5-acre livestock smallholding just outside the tiny village of Capel Garmon.
 It's a lovely position with spectacular views of the Penmachno Valley, Gwydyr Forest and the magnificent Snowdonia mountain range beyond.
 All three cottages retain many original features with pine panelling, exposed beams and stonework, each offering quality comfortable accommodation, decorated and furnished to create a light and airy atmosphere.
 Set amidst stunning scenery and providing the perfect base throughout the year for walking, cycling and birdwatching.
 The cottages are also well situated for visiting picturesque Betws-y-Coed with its specialist outdoor shops, golf course and riverside walks, as well as the castles, beaches and many other places of interest in North Wales.

-Originally used in the 1700s as a barn, this property has been sympathetically restored to offer accommodation for groups of up to four people.
+Originally used in the 1700s as a barn, this property has been sympathetically restored to offer accommodation for groups of up to three people.

 Original features such as pine panelling and exposed beams make this cottage a comfortable and stylish haven for those looking to get away from it all.

 This property forms part of a terrace of cottages converted from one barn.